Dr. Joseph B. Mosca

-Joe served as Chapter Advisor again until August 2016, when he was elected to serve as the Grand Second Counselor (Vice Chairman of the Board/International Vice President) of Sigma Pi Fraternity’s Grand Council.
-In 2018, Joe was elected as Sigma Pi Fraternity’s Grand Sage (Chairman of the Board/International President), marking the first time that a ΔΒ Chapter alumnus was elected to the Fraternity’s highest position.
+Joe, again, served as Chapter Advisor until August 2016, when he was elected to serve as the Grand Second Counselor (Vice Chairman of the Board/National Vice President) of Sigma Pi Fraternity’s Grand Council.
+In 2018, Joe was elected as Sigma Pi Fraternity’s Grand Sage (Chairman of the Board/National President), marking the first time that a ΔΒ Chapter alumnus was elected to the Fraternity’s highest position.
 Joe filed to run for re-election as Grand Sage, marking the first time in 70 years that a Grand Sage filed to run for a second term.
-He was unopposed in this effort and is serving a second term as Grand Sage through the 2020 – 2022 biennium.
+He was unopposed in this effort and served a second term as Grand Sage through the 2020 – 2022 biennium.
+He is currently serving on the Grand Council as the Immediate Past Grand Sage.

 Joe works for a statewide, nonprofit loan fund where he and his team manage just under $1 billion in community investments around New Jersey.
 He focuses on providing financing to charter schools, early care centers, colleges, supportive housing, commercial projects, and small businesses located in economically distressed areas across the state.
-He is also an Instructor at Monmouth University’s Leon Hess Business School where he teaches undergraduate and graduate level courses on leadership, ethics, strategic management, and business analysis, among other topics.
+He is also a Lecturer at Monmouth University’s Leon Hess Business School where he teaches undergraduate and graduate courses on leadership, ethics, strategic management, and business analysis, among other topics.
 Previously, Joe served as an online instructor for Thomas Edison State University where he instructed the university’s nonprofit management curriculum.
 In addition to these activities, Joe owns several businesses and volunteers for nonprofit organizations in his community.